-This workout will have you sweating and panting for a breath in no time, and it’s ideal if you are looking to improve your power and speed, while also improving endurance in your muscles.
+This workout will have you sweating and panting for a breath in no time, and it’s ideal if you are looking to improve your power and speed while also improving endurance in your muscles.

-Just pace yourself here and make sure to pick a relatively light weight because you will be doing a lot of reps with each move.
+Just pace yourself here and make sure to pick a relatively lightweight because you will be doing a lot of reps with each move.

-Stand with your feet shoulder-width apart, and hold the kettlebell with an overhand grip.
-Squat down until the kettlebell is between your feet, then explode up out of the squat and drive the weight overhead by pulling it along a vertical path in front of your body in one fluid motion, pause, then lower it down to starting position.
+Stand with your feet shoulder-width apart and hold the kettlebell with an overhand grip.
+Squat down until the kettlebell is positioned between your feet.

+Explode up out of the squat and drive the weight overhead by pulling it along a vertical path in front of your body in one fluid motion.
+Pause momentarily at the top.

 2. The Strength Builder Workout

 For strength, do this workout.
 Make sure to pick a really challenging weight and perform the exercises in a slow and controlled manner.

 Proper form is king here.
-This routine will help you build muscles allover your body with an emphasis on the glutes, quads and core, key running muscles.
+This routine will help you build muscles all over your body with an emphasis on the glutes, quads, and core, key running muscles.

 The Turkish Get-up